ApolloAuto/apollo/docs/technical_documents/parking_scenario.md

             const ScenarioPullOverConfig& scenario_config,
             const PlanningContext* planning_context);
    ```
-     1. If ADC pass the destination or park properly, approach stage finished and quit pull over scenario;
+     1. If ADC pass the destination or park properly, approach stage is finished and pull over scenario is done.

-     2. Else if adc park failed, approach stage finished and switch to retry appoach parking stage.
+     2. If adc park failed, approach stage is finished and we switch to retry appoach parking stage.

 3. retry approach parking stage:
-   1. Running on lane planning algorithms to reach the stop line of open space planner;
+   1. We run an on lane planning algorithms to reach the stop line of open space planner.

-   2. Check whether ADC stop properly;
+   2. Check whether ADC stop properly.
    ```cpp
         bool CheckADCStop(const Frame& frame);
    ```
-   3. If so, retry approach parking stage finished and switch to retry parking stage;
+   3. If so, retry approach parking stage is finished and switch to retry parking stage.

 4. retry parking stage:
-   1. Running open space planning algorithms to park;
+   1. We run an open space planning algorithms to park.

-   2. Check whether ADC park properly(check distance ahnd theta diff);
+   2. Check whether ADC park properly(check distance and theta diff).
    ```cpp
         bool CheckADCPullOverOpenSpace();
    ```
-   3. If so, retry parking stage finished and quit pull over scenario;
+   3. If so, retry parking stage is finished and pull over scenario is done.

-   4. Else stay in the stage until ADC park properly
+   4. Otherwise ADC stay in the stage until ADC park properly.

    5. The conversion of stages can be seen in
     ![Diagram](images/parking_scenairo_fig_2.png).

 ## VALET PARKING SCENARIO
-1. This scenario consists of two stages, approach parking spot stage and parking stage;
+1. This scenario consists of two stages, approach parking spot stage and parking stage.

 2. approach parking spot stage:
-   1. Running on lane planning algorithms to approach the designated parking spot;
+   1. We run an on lane planning algorithms to approach the designated parking spot.

-   2. Cruise to a halt once it has found the right stopping point required in order to reverse into the parking spot;
+   2. ADC cruises to a halt once it has found the right stopping point required in order to reverse into the parking spot.
    ```cpp
         bool CheckADCStop(const Frame& frame);
    ```
-   3. If stop properly, approach parking spot stage finished and switch to parking stage;
+   3. If stop properly, approach parking spot stage is finished and switch to parking stage.

-   4. Else stay in the stage until ADC approaches to desired parking spot;
+   4. Otherwise ADC stay in the stage until it approaches to desired parking spot.

 3. parking stage:
    1. Open Space Planner algorithm is used to generate a zig-zag trajectory which involves both forward and reverse driving (gear changes) in order to safely park the ego car.